wiresock/proxifyre/README.md

 ### Installation Steps

-2. **Download the Latest Release**: Visit our [GitHub page](https://github.com/wiresock/socksify/releases) to download the latest release of the Local SOCKS5 Proxy Router software.
+2. **Download the Latest Release**: Visit our [GitHub page](https://github.com/wiresock/socksify/releases) to download the latest release of the ProxiFyre software.

 3. **Unzip the Software**: After downloading, extract the contents of the .zip file to your preferred location.